shekeriev/suse-tu/lecture-3/README.md

 ├── demo.md       ---> the main demo document
 ├── demo.pdf      ---> a PDF version of the demo document ├── homework.md   ---> this document contains the homework challenges
-├── README.md     ---> this file
+├── homework.pdf  ---> a PDF version of the homework document ├── README.md     ---> this file
 └── slides.pdf    ---> a PDF version of the slides
 ```